josephsurin/portfolio/src/posts/2021-03-07-zer0pts-ctf-2021-crypto-writeups/index.md

 where $p$ is a large strong prime, $g$ is an element in $\mathbb{F}_p$ and $x$ is a random secret number.
 These three parameters are all initialised upon connection. $r$ is a random number chosen each round. $m$ is yoshiking's choice encoded as a number; $m = 1$ indicates rock, $m = 2$ indicates scissors and $m = 3$ indicates paper.

 The key thing to notice is that we only need to win 100 games, and we can play as much as we want, and that if we draw with yoshiking, nothing happens.
-This means, we don't necessarily need to determine what hand yoshiking will play exactly; if we can simply distinguish whether or not he will play rock, this will be enough to get 100 wins.
+This means, we don't necessarily need to determine what hand yoshiking will play exactly; if we can simply distinguish whether or not he will play paper, this will be enough to get 100 wins.

 We use quadratic residues to do this.
 Notice that if the private key $x$ is even (which happens about half of the time), then $c_2$ will always be a quadratic residue.
 Furthermore, for some non-negligible probability, $p$ will be generated such that $2$ is a quadratic residue, while $3$ is a quadratic nonresidue mod $p$.
 When we are lucky enough to get these parameters, whenever yoshiking selects rock or scissors ($m = 1$ or $m = 2$), then $c_2$ will be a quadratic residue, and whenever he selects paper ($m = 3$), $c_2$ will be a quadratic nonresidue (since a quadratic nonresidue multiplied by a quadratic residue gives a quadratic nonresidue).